gitGNU/gnu_kenozooid/doc/hacking/us.rst

 - run time
 - gas mix used at given dive profile segment

-The dive plan is shown on the screen.
+The dive plan is shown on the screen in textual format compatible with reStructuredText standard.

 .. not for ver.
 0.15: or can be saved as PDF file for printing.